Anwarvic/Speaker-Recognition/README.md

 	- `tv_rank`: the rank (size) of the Total Variability matrix.
 	- `tv_iterations`: number of iterations to train Total Variability matrix (>20).
 	- `enable_plda`: use PLDA with training or not
 	- `scoring`: the scoring metric used for this model.
 It can be either "cosine", "mahalanobis", or "two_covariance".
+The only one working for now is "cosine".

+### 5. Train
+Now, we have everything ready for training our chosen model.
+See, we have preprocessed the input data, split them into train (enroll) and test, extracted features, chose the prefered model and its configuration.
+Now, we are ready to train this model.
+Each model has a script to train that model.
+If you chose UBM, then run `ubm.py` file.
+If you chose ivector, then run `i-vector.py`.